Over-the-Air Updates for IoT: What They Are and How to Approach Them

 Gateway architectures are necessary when you have a central repository that collects tons of data streams from multiple sensor nodes.
 They are perfect for projects with 50+ variables that require way more processing power than an edge solution.
 To manage all that information, companies invest in processors with high computing power—think Linux or Windows machines—and developers must then build OTA updates for the processing system.

-This final architecture is the most complicated because it brings the first two types together.
+This architecture brings the first two types together.
 In edge-to-gateway-to-cloud, OTAs must be made to both the processing system and the data-gathering edge devices and nodes.
-Often, our customers will deploy these so-called “sensor nodes” alongside the gateway solution of their choice.
+Often, our customers will deploy sensor nodes alongside the gateway solution of their choice.

 Benefits of Using OTA Updates for IoT Deployments